osrf/gazebo_design/physics_params/physics_params.md

 </sdf>
 ```

-With the changes proposed in ther document, Alice only needs to do two things,
+With the changes proposed in this document, Alice only needs to do two things,
 and neither break API/ABI in Gazebo.
 She does not need to change SDF.

 1. Add update logic to `BulletPhysics::[G/S]etParam` for the new key.